iesahin/xvc/book/src/arch/ecs.md

 This one keeps arbitrary number of relationships between `T` and `U`.
 Any number of `T`s may correspond to any number of `U`s.
 This type of store keeps the relationships in two `XvcStore<XvcEntity>`'s.
-As of this writing, this one isn't used yet in Xvc.
-The above two is enough as of today, and this one is not developed more than basic functionality.
-When we'll have some cross-cutting structure, e.g., steps that can be used in multiple pipelines, we can improve and use this.

-# Loading and Saving XvcEntity

-`XvcEntity` should be unique for each non-1-1-related element.
-It's actually a singleton, thread-safe incrementing counter.
-It should save the last value it was used.

-In multiple-user or multiple-branch scenarios, if the counter is incremented differently, it may cause havoc in the system.
-Therefore the state is saved to timestamped files similar to `XvcStore`.
-They are loaded and the maximum value is selected as the last value.